AMZ-Racing/amz-trackdraw/README.md

 ---

 By following these steps, you can easily create a track layout on a satellite image and export it for use in a simulator.
-The tool offers a straightforward way to define racing tracks while considering obstacles and track boundaries.
+The tool offers a straightforward way to define racing tracks while considering barriers defined as polygons and visual obstacles defined via the satellite image.